-Frozen Berries
+Frozen Blueberries

 Blueberries are quick frozen at -25 to -40°F (-32 to -40°C) and usually packaged in 20-pound (9.1 kg) or 30-pound (13.6 kg) containers which are sealed with special care to eliminate air contact with the fruit.
-The frozen berries are subsequently stored at 0 to -10°F (-18 to -23°C).
+The frozen berries are subsequently stored at 0 to -10°F (-17.8 to -23°C).
 Many handlers try for no more than a 12-month storage period of frozen blueberries for economic reasons, since the price can fluctuate from year to year.

-The Rabbiteye blueberry cultivar has increased greatly in plantings in the Southern and Southeastern United States (Texas extending to Georgia).
-The Rabbiteye blueberries have good keeping quality, as they have a stem scar that helps keep them relatively decay-free.
-The Rabbiteye cultivar reportedly could develop a tougher skin texture in frozen storage if held 6 to 8 months.
+Rabbiteye blueberry plantings in the Southern and Southeastern United States (Texas extending to Georgia and Florida) have increased greatly.
+Rabbiteye blueberries have good keeping quality, as they have a stem scar that helps keep them relatively decay-free.
+However, rabbiteye blueberries reportedly can develop a tougher skin texture in frozen storage if held 6 to 8 months.